Tufts CSDD Team

 Research Assistant Professor

-Dr. Jennifer Kim is an Assistant Professor of Research at the Tufts Center for the Study of Drug Development, Tufts University School of Medicine.
+Dr. Jennifer Kim is a Research Assistant Professor at the Tufts Center for the Study of Drug Development, Tufts University School of Medicine.
 Her research background is in organizational behavior and I/O psychology and focuses on Diversity, Equity, and Inclusion (DEI).
 Her research is centered on not only identifying systemic barriers faced by historically marginalized groups in organizations but also implementing systemic, holistic interventions that dismantle visible and invisible barriers faced by underrepresented groups.
 Dr. Kim is particularly interested in examining how DEI dynamics impact individual, group, and organizational outcomes, including individual engagement, team and organizational output and productivity in drug development.
 Dr. Kim holds a BA from Wellesley College and a Ph.D. in Organizational Psychology from Columbia University.

 Kenneth I Kaitin, PhD

 Professor and Senior Fellow